lelopezp/ball/README.md

+# Ball: A passion project
-# Creating Ball: An Educational and Exploratory Journey in Game Development
+An Educational and Exploratory Journey in Game Development

 ## Introduction
 Ball is the brain child of Andrew Liu and Luis Lopez.
 It is meant to be a fun and challenging vertical endless runner